 How to become an entertainment engineer

 The Entertainment Engineering Design program has brought together the seriousness of engineering and aesthetic pleasures of fine arts.
-It is a combination stronger than any addiction that aims to entertain humanity with the purgation of their strong feelings.
+It is a combination more potent than any addiction that aims to entertain humanity with the purgation of their strong feelings.

 This program is designed to offer candidates an opportunity to be on the cutting edge of new technologies in the entertainment industry with its ever-growing artistic demands.
-It also offers the best alternative for students wishing to be active in the entertainment industry.
+It also provides the best alternative for students wishing to be active in the entertainment industry.
 The best of all is that graduates in EED earn quick success and confidence.
-As a graduate with EED, you will be acquainted with engineering principles, new materials, upcoming technologies and traditional theatrical practices — sharp insight for arctic demands of the artistic Industries.
+As a graduate with EED, you will be acquainted with engineering principles, new materials, upcoming technologies, and traditional theatrical practices — sharp insight into the creative industries’ arctic demands.

 Overview of Entertainment Engineering Design

-Studying at the University of Nevada, Las Vegas (UNLV), one of the top universities to offer EED program gives a direct experience in designing, building, installing and maintaining various facilities, types of equipment and technologies used in today's entertainment industry.
+Studying at the University of Nevada, Las Vegas (UNLV), one of the top universities to offer the EED program, gives me direct experience designing, building, installing, and maintaining various facilities, types of equipment, and technologies used in today's entertainment industry.

-Additionally, It requires 127 credit hours, including 30 credits associated with the university's General Education Core.
+Additionally, It requires 127 credit hours, including 30 credits associated with its General Education Core.

 What Does Entertainment Engineers Do?

 If you are an aspiring entertainment engineer, the chances are that you are curious to know what you will be doing once you are through with your Entertainment Engineering Design program.
-Well, Entertainment Engineers are responsible for creating structural and mechanical systems meant for use in theme parks, entertainment staging, theatrical places, among others.
+Well, Entertainment Engineers are responsible for creating structural and mechanical systems meant for theme parks, entertainment staging, and surprising places.

 How Do I Become an Entertainment Engineer?

 A bachelor's degree is the minimum level of education needed to pursue a career as an entertainment engineer.
-These engineers combine a range of duties and work on a variety of different systems, so employers may require entertainment engineers to have a master's degree to ensure the necessary skills.
+These engineers combine a range of duties and work on various systems, so employers may require entertainment engineers to have a master's degree to ensure the necessary skills.

 If you want to become an entertainment engineer, you will need a bachelor's degree in entertainment engineering as the minimum qualification.
-And because entertainment engineering design involves a ton of different systems, potential employers may only be willing to offer a place with graduates with a bachelor's degree.
+And because entertainment engineering design involves many different systems, potential employers may only be willing to offer a place with graduates with a bachelor's degree.

 Universities that Offer Entertainment Engineering Design Program

-And being that Las Vegas is famous due to its rapid growth in the entertainment industry, most people have branded it the nickname "Entertainment Capital."
+Las Vegas is famous due to its rapid growth in the entertainment industry.
+Most people have branded it the nickname "Entertainment Capital."
 Because of this, you expect the demand for new trends to be on the verge.
-That said, the Entertainment Engineering Design is an interdisciplinary and non-cultured program which has its roots in film, theatre, architecture, among other engineering disciplines.
-And it's no brainer that graduating from the University of Nevada will help you transform the future of the entertainment industry across the world.
+Entertainment Engineering Design is an interdisciplinary and non-cultured program with its roots in film, theatre, architecture, and other engineering disciplines.
+And it's a no-brainer that graduating from the University of Nevada will help you transform the future of the entertainment industry across the world.